(E-E) Ev.g.e.n.i.j ..K.o.z.l.o. Berlin

 Davis Center for Russian and Eurasian Studies Special Collection, Harvard University

 Statistically, the distribution of Kozlov’s archived letters per year is 1.5 – one and a half letters for each of the eleven years of the correspondence – twelve, if we fully count the first and the last years.
-Factually, there is a focus on 1986 with five letters, while many years are documented with a single letter and one (1981) with none, The factual distribution would change if one took into account those letters that have not been preserved; we know of their existence because they are mentioned in Catherine Mannick’s correspondence.
+Factually, there is a focus on 1986 with five letters, while many years are documented with a single letter and one (1981) with none; there are, however, pictures from 1981 more >> and slides from 1980 to 1983 more >>.
+The factual distribution would change if one took into account those letters that have not been preserved; we know of their existence because they are mentioned in Catherine Mannick’s correspondence.
 I haven’t counted them, but noticed that in terms of Kozlov’s total number of messages, the first years outnumbered Mannick’s letters and the years up to 1986 were more prolific than the late 1980s.
 The frequency of Mannick’s writing also somewhat decreases towards the later years.
 This corresponds to the fact that up to 1986, Kozlov and Mannick were able to occasionally meet.
 Then there was a break until 1990, which saw some last encounters in Moscow and Leningrad.

 (E-E) Evgenij Kozlov